Global and Local Semantic Completion Learning for Vision-Language Pre-training: Introduction

 Therefore, in this paper, we propose a novel pre-training task called \textbf{G}lobal and \textbf{L}ocal \textbf{S}emantic \textbf{C}ompletion \textbf{L}earning (GLSCL), which recovers the global features and masked token features simultaneously.
 Our proposed GLSCL is based on the consideration that the paired vision and text data are two views of the same semantic information, allowing the missing semantics of masked data to be completed by capturing information from the other modality.
 Specifically, the GLSCL consists of two sub-tasks: masked global semantic completion (MGSC) and masked local token completion (MLTC).

-The MGSC sub-task exploits information from complete text (vision) data to recover the global semantic representations of masked vision (text) data, and is adapted to learn representative global features with accurate global-local alignment.
+The MGSC sub-task exploits information from complete text (vision) data to recover the global semantic representations of masked vision (text) data and is adapted to learn representative global features with accurate global-local alignment.
 For example, as illustrated in Fig.~\ref{fig:intro_visulize}(a), compared to the model pre-trained without MGSC, the attention maps with MGSC pre-training are more discriminative and reasonable.
 On the other hand, the MLTC sub-task focuses on learning more accurate local-local alignment to reconstruct the local masked tokens.
-As shown in Fig.~\ref{fig:intro_visulize}(b), after pre-trained with MLTC, the model can attend to the relevant image regions corresponding to the words.
-Different from existing MVM and MLM tasks that reconstruct the masked tokens with their original signals as guiding information, such as token IDs or pixels, the supervised information of our proposed GLSCL comes from the semantic features of completed data enhanced by the cross-modal interactions.
+As shown in Fig.~\ref{fig:intro_visulize}(b), after pre-training with MLTC, the model can attend to the relevant image regions corresponding to the words.
+Although the existing MVM and MLM tasks also involve reconstructing locally masked tokens, our proposed MLTC differs significantly from them.
+The MVM and MLM tasks solely rely on their respective original single modal signals, such as pixels or token IDs, as guiding information for reconstructing the masked tokens.
+In contrast, our proposed MLTC leverages the semantic features of completed data generated by the fusion encoder as supervised information.
+These features are enhanced through multimodal interactions, containing abundant intra- and inter-modal semantic information.
+Consequently, by reconstructing the masked tokens using our MLTC task, our model will be optimized comprehensively and sufficiently to generate representative features.
+Additionally, aiming at measuring the cross-modal global-local and local-local alignment of our model, we further manually annotate a validation benchmark ALIGN-BENCH to conduct quantitative experiments.

 For the architecture of the vision-language pre-training model, we adopt a general framework that consists of two uni-modal encoders and a fusion encoder.
 Moreover, we present a flexible vision encoder to enable our model to perform image-text and video-text multimodal tasks simultaneously.
-Specifically, for video inputs, the vision encoder only adds a few additional learning parameters, and the [CLS] feature of each frame is treated as a bridge associating spatial modeling within the frame and temporal modeling among frames.
+Specifically, for video inputs, the vision encoder only adds a few additional learning parameters and the [CLS] feature of each frame is treated as a bridge associating spatial modeling within the frame and temporal modeling among frames.
 Inspired by curriculum learning~\cite{bain2021frozen}, we train the model with image-text and video-text datasets successively to transfer visual knowledge from images to videos.